emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

 ```

-- It login with admin credentials.
+- It logs in with admin credentials.
-- It sets the flag into the admin cookie with variable called `FLAG`.
+- It sets the flag into the admin cookie with a variable called `FLAG`.
-- It visits target endpoint.
+- It visits the target endpoint.
-- It extracts the page content and execute its Javascript.
+- It extracts the page content and executes its JavaScript.

 **`trigger-server.js` Analysis:**